Abu Dhabi Tourism & Culture Authority

-You can’t visit Dubai without making the drive to the Grand Mosque in Abu Dhabi.
-The mosque, the third largest in the world, is the final resting place of Sheikh Zayed, the founder of the U.A.E.
-Even on the hottest summer day, the white marble floors—inlaid with mosaic flowers and vines—remain cool underfoot, and the scale of the space will impress even the most casual observer: the main hall can hold about 7,000 people.
+No matter where you are staying in the UAE, you can’t leave without visiting the Sheikh Zayed Grand Mosque in Abu Dhabi.
+The mosque, the third-largest in the world, is the final resting place of Sheikh Zayed, the nation’s founder.
+Even on the hottest summer day, the white marble floors—inlaid with mosaic flowers and vines—remain cool underfoot, and the scale of the space will impress even the most casual observer: The main hall can hold about 7,000 people.
 Take a tour and learn about the iconography of the intricate tiles and mosaics.
-Marvel at the huge rug: the largest hand-made rug in the worldvthat covers the floor in the main worship space.
+Marvel at the huge rug that covers the floor in the main worship space; it’s the largest handmade rug in the world.
 If you happen to be visiting during Ramadan, you could consider joining one of the community iftar dinners, which sometimes serve as many as a thousand people in an evening.

 A shot of the vestibule of the Sheikh Zayed Grand Mosque in Abu Dhabi, UAE.
 Although taken at the end of October, it was easily 120+ degrees Fahrenheit at noontime with 100 percent humidity due to the proximity to the Arabian Gulf...

 Hallway surrounding the Sheikh Zayed Mosque in Abu Dhabi, UAE.
 So very beautiful and so very hot...

 Aside from the pristine sea and Formula 1 race track, the Sheikh Zayed Mosque is well worth a visit when passing through Abu Dhabi.
 The mere size of it is breathtaking, but the numerous spotless white domes are something to appreciate.